ULHPC/tutorials/advanced/HPCG/README.md

 The result of your experiments will be stored in the directory HPCG was started in, in a `HPCG-Benchmark-2.4_$(date).yaml` file.
 Check out the benchmark result (GFLOP/s) in the final summary section:

-    $ grep "HPCG result is" $file.yaml
+    $> grep "HPCG result is" $file.yaml

-In addition to the architecture optimized build, re-generate xhpcg to support only the SSE4.1 instruction set (common across all UL HPC computing nodes) and perform the same experiment.
+In addition to the architecture optimized build, re-generate xhpcg to with the compiler options to support only the SSE4.1 instruction set (common across all UL HPC computing nodes) and perform the same experiment, in a new `intel64-generic` directory.

 ### HPCG with GNU C++ and Open MPI